Inclusive & Bias-Free Curriculum Checklist

 If the image could suggest stereotypes or promote bias, we recommend removing the image to reduce the impact of those stereotypes and bias on the students.

-Be particularly cautious with cartoons and other images that are meant to be comical, as well as with images that are de-identified in some way (headless, eyes covered with black bars-these may imply that the person photographed should be ashamed of being identified and the latter are ineffective).
+Be particularly cautious with cartoons and other images that are meant to be comical (which is ineffective), as well as with images that are de-identified in some way (headless, eyes covered with black bars-these may imply that the person photographed should be ashamed of being identified).

 If no or unsure, expand.